yonglinma18/IS477---Course-Project/README.md

 Anyone reproducing this work can compare their own downloaded files against these hashes to confirm that the data matches exactly.

-## Manual Reproduction

-If users prefer to download the datasets manually:
-- Download the USDA and CDC files from the links above
-- Place them inside the data/raw/ folder
-- Run the checksum validation code
-- Proceed to the cleaning and integration steps

-## Output of Acquisition Step
-After running acquisition:
-- data/raw/usda_food_atlas_2025.zip
-- data/raw/cdc_places_2024.csv

-These files then serve as inputs to the cleaning and integration workflows.

 # Storage and Organization
 This project follows a clear and reproducible directory structure.